hundredrabbits/thebook/north_pacific_logbook.md

 Devine makes coffee, we drink it together and check the weather.
 Robusta sent us a message, they haven't arrived at Dutch Harbor yet, but they're at an anchorage that seems pleasant.
 Land.
 Rather not think of it.
 It's getting closer, this weather has been carrying us across fast, so different than the period of calms we suffered recently.
 The downside of this point of sail is the hand-steering, but really, it isn't all bad, not when there's promise of a warm and dry sleeping bag inside.

 ##### 0800
 The sky has blue in it, and the fog has cleared.
 Waves are better too.
 I don't have to wear my scarf and gloves!
 This sun will help dry our wet clothes, before tonight's inevitable wettening.
-We make *Japanese curry* (see recipes) for lunch, with white rice, potatoes, dry tofu, Japanese curry pickles and green peas.
+We make [Japanese curry](#kare) for lunch, with white rice, potatoes, dry tofu, [Japanese curry](#japanesecurry) pickles and green peas.
 Delicious.

 We are nearing the Turn Off, it lies 255 km (138 nm) away.
 When we get there, it is time to eat our prize, a pack of gnocchi!